marikannan/scm_git/index.md

-Quick Notes for use of git and github.
+Quick Notes of using git and github.

 # List Config
 To list configuration details,